mohanmca/cassandra_playground/README.md

 -   CL=ALL
     -   Most useless (Entire cluster might stop... should use only after quite thoughtful conversation)
+    -   Transaction would fail and failure rate would directly proportional to number of nodes and its network failures
 -   Cross DC Consistency
     -   Strong replication with consistency
     -   Remote Coordinator